Dev1an/WAMP-ZRE/README.md

 ## Talk to ZRE peers via WAMP

-Currently the bridge can only transform utf8 data => Todo support binary data

 ### Shout

 Publish a (singleton) array containing the message to the topic with WAMP URI: